bjornwallner/ML_medbioinfo/README.md

 This repository contains preparatory tasks, reading material and exercises for the Machine Learning in Medical Bioinformatics.

 ## Preparatory tasks (To be finished before the Workshop)
 Below is a list of tasks and reading material that should be finished before coming to the Workshop.
-There are quite a lot of material so it is completely alright if you don't understand all the details.
+There are quite a lot of material so it is completely alright if you don't understand every single detail.
 The workload for the the preparatory tasks should be approximately one week, it is expected that you spend this amount of time to be prepared for the physical meeting.
-How much you spend on the various parts is up to you and your specific background, but you should come prepared and contribute to the workshop.
+How much you spend on the various parts is up to you and your specific background and interest, but you should come prepared and contribute to the workshop.
 You are encouraged to bring any questions that has come up for discussion at the workshop.

-Many of the exercises will use Jupyter notebooks, an interactive Python environments that makes it possible to combine documentation with code.
-It is also possible to run Python and R code together.
+After finishing (or during) the preparatory exercise you should post at least three questions and/or discussion points at the [canvas discussion forum](https://canvas.instructure.com/courses/1308611/discussion_topics/6553199) before June 8, 23:59:00.

+Good luck and if you have any question, do not hesitate to contact me.
+Contact details here

 ### Setup